durmusdeniz/hotel_service/README.md

 - Besides the maven dependencies, you will need a `p12` file with your API credentials places to the `resources` folder to use `Google Calendar` integration.
 You may check [Google Developer Console](https://console.developers.google.com/) for the details about how to enable Google APIs and get your p12 file.
 Copy p12 file as `google.p12` into the resources folder.
 - After the p12 file, open the [HotelappApplication.java](https://github.com/durmusdeniz/hotel_service/blob/master/src/main/java/la/demo/hotelapp/HotelappApplication.java) and put your email address linked with the Google Services, and your service account id.
 These are needed for auth purposes with Google Service.
+Alternatively, you can use application.properties file and inject these values too.

+- Once you start up the application, you can access http://localhost:8080/swagger-ui.html to access the documentation.